 Mosaic has plans in place as required by governmental regulations for the closure and post-closure care of our phosphogypsum management systems at eight former and current phosphoric acid manufacturing plants in Florida and Louisiana.
 Similarly, Mosaic has plans in place as required by governmental regulations for the closure and post-closure care of all its Carlsbad and Saskatchewan mining operations.
-In Brazil we have closure plans in place as required by governmental regulations for the closure and post-closure care of all production facilities, except for one, which is operating under a lease agreement with the Government that calls for the facility to be maintained and reverted back to the government at the end of the concession period.
+In Brazil we have closure plans in place as required by governmental regulations for the closure and post-closure care of all production facilities, except for one, which is operating under a lease agreement with the government that calls for the facility to be maintained and reverted back to the government at the end of the concession period.

-For specific details on our estimated asset retirement obligations, refer to our 2020 10-K.
+For specific details on our estimated asset retirement obligations, refer to our 2021 10-K (pg.
+F-16).